 My approach to teaching history, especially introductory surveys, is â€œuncoverageâ€ rather than â€œcoverage,â€ a concept I owe to Sam Wineburg and other scholars of the new historical pedagogy.
 In my experience, many students come into history courses with a negative attitude towards history learningâ€”not surprising if their previous experiences have all been about memorization, regurgitation, and â€œall those dates.â€ In contrast, I emphasize that history is a process and an argument about the past, not a well-defined body of knowledge to be assimilated.
 I try to uncover the skills and cognitive processes that historians do and to assist students in developing their historical thinking skills (see also my “Thinking Like a Historian” handout; see also NHEC blogpost “What is Historical Thinking?“).

-Although I knew little about it before I showed up at Worcester State, I have adopted the principles ofÂ Â backwards designÂ when building new courses with backwards design has now become reflexive, probably to my students’ great benefit.
-I try to think more about what and how students are learning than about what or how I am delivering course content.
-This is a 180 degree shift for me and it did not come easy, so any successes in teaching and syllabus design I consider to be hard-won.
-This gradual turnaround is evident in my syllabi from 2007 to now and the orientation of my current courses around student learning outcomes (SLOs, in our university parlance) rather than “professor teaching objectives.”
-I credit our Center for Teaching and Learning (see below) as well as lessons absorbed from Grant Wiggins and Jay McTighe, Understanding By Design,Â Â John Tagg, The Learning Paradigm College and Kathleen Gabriel, Teaching the Unprepared Student (a book I wish someone had handed me when I took this job).
+Although I knew little about it before I showed up at Worcester State, I have adopted the principles ofÂ Â backwards designÂ when building new courses.
+I try to think more about what and how students are learning than about how I am delivering course content.
+This is a 180 degree shift for me and it did not come easy.
+A gradual turnaround is evident in my syllabi from 2007 to now and the orientation of my current courses around student learning outcomes (SLOs, in our university parlance) rather than “professor teaching objectives.”
+I credit our Center for Teaching and Learning’s many pedagogical professional development sessions, as well as lessons absorbed from Grant Wiggins and Jay McTighe, Understanding By Design,Â Â John Tagg, The Learning Paradigm College and Kathleen Gabriel, Teaching the Unprepared Student (the latter is a book I wish someone had handed me when I took this job).
 For details on my strategies for course and syllabus design, see here.